thedataincubator/data-science-blogs/js-viz-packages.md

 # Results and Discussion

 The ranking is based on equally weighing its three components: Github (stars and forks), Stack Overflow (tags and questions), and npm downloads(totals and compounded monthly growth rate).
 These were obtained using available APIs.
-Coming up with a comprehensive list of JavaScript visualization packages was tricky - in the end, we scraped four different lists that we thought were representative (see [methods](#Methods) below for details).
+Coming up with a comprehensive list of JavaScript visualization packages was tricky - in the end, we scraped four different lists that we thought were representative (see [methods](#Methods) below for details) and ranked 141 JS packages (excluding d3-modules).
 Computing standardized scores for each metric allows us to see which packages stand out in each category.
 The [full ranking is here](output/js_viz_final_Rankings.csv), while the [raw data is here](output/JS_VIZ_data.csv).

 ## `d3.js` and its derivatives dominate the field